Visualising the data of the Sun and the Moon in a novel fashioned calendar

 She founded her own brand Anagraphic in 1999.
 She mainly designs logos, emblems and brochures, but she has created complete graphic identities and packaging designs as well.
 She has created an original adaptation of Theory of Colours by Goethe, developed the basis of the new graphic identity of Zeneakadémia (Liszt Academy) and she is the designer of Starry Light lamp and its graphic presentation.

 In 2006 she was one of the founders of the Society of Hungarian Graphic Designers and Typographers, and is still a member of its managing board.
-She got several Hungarian and international awards for her works, she won the Red Dot award twice, received TDC’s Certificate of Typographic Excellence three times, and Graphis Award three times.
+She has got several Hungarian and international awards for her works, she has won the Red Dot award twice, received TDC’s Certificate of Typographic Excellence three times, and Graphis Award three times.
 The american journal Communication Arts has given her the Award of Excellence four times.

 Her doctoral thesis (DLA) started from the research related to the Anaptár and the experience acquired while producing the work series.
 The aim with the data visualization was to reveal additional scientific and artistic relationships.
 While writing she endeavoured to take an interdisciplinary approach, and coordinate the different instruments used for culture-history processing and the artistic work.
 Approaches linked to cultural anthropology received a key role in establishing the theoretical framework of the work.